-Research explores the characteristics that make various leaders, teams, occupations, and individuals perform effectively at work, however there is limited understanding of the competencies required for people working on virtual teams.
+Research explores the characteristics that make various leaders, individuals, and teams perform effectively at work.
+However, there is limited understanding of the competencies required for people working on virtual teams.
 Researchers (Krumm, Kanthak, Hartmann, & Hertel, 2016) developed a competency model for virtual teamwork by examining the knowledge, skills, abilities, and other characteristics (KSAOs) that are necessary for performing successfully on a virtual team compared to a traditional business team.
 The authors defined virtual teams as those using mostly digital media to do their work, with at least one team member in a different location than the others.

 SETTING UP THE STUDY

 To provide structure to the competencies for virtual teamwork, the authors used Bartram’s Great Eight competency model.
 The eight competency domains include: Leading and Deciding, Supporting and Cooperating, Interacting and Presenting, Analyzing and Interpreting, Creating and Conceptualizing, Organizing and Executing, Adapting and Coping, and Enterprising and Performing.

 The study collected survey data from 380 participants who completed biographical data, a Big Five Personality inventory, and rated the importance of a broad set of KSAOs for virtual or traditional business teams based on their job experiences.
 Based on the survey data, the authors created a dimension of virtuality based on a composite score of reliance on virtual tools, physical distance of team members, and the informational value of communication media for each participant.